If You’re Short On Cash Or There Are Ways To Save Money Or Get Free Christmas Gifts This Holiday Season.

 Basically we were able to get free Christmas gifts for the entire family that year just by redeeming points.

-You get to choose when you redeem according to rewards program rules (may vary) so we keep collecting until we have enough to buy free Christmas gifts just about every year.
+You get to choose when you redeem so we keep collecting until we have enough to buy free Christmas gifts just about every year.

-We don’t always spend all of our points but when we do it’s all Free Stuff.
+We don’t always purchase using points but when we do it’s all Free Stuff.

 Credit Card Points